 The woman pirouettes around the corner and out of sight, leaving Becca to wonder yet again how other people learn how to get through life as a fluid.

-Each week, Ivy at Uncharted hosts the Six Sentence Stories flash fiction linkup and blog hop.
-This week’s vignette from The Life and Times of Jane Doe is in response to the cue “pickle.”
+Every week, Ivy at Uncharted hosts the Six Sentence Stories flash fiction linkup and blog hop.
+This week’s six is a vignette from The Life and Times of Jane Doe; this week’s cue was “fluid.”
 Fun sixes from other writers are at the link.
-Come join us!
-It’s fun!
+Join us!